SONA Leadership positions

 SONA representative

 This is a voluntary position.
-Benefits of being a SONA Representative include
+Benefits of being a SONA Representative include:

-- Learn more about the Australian architecture profession
+- Learn more about the architecture profession.

-SONA Executive role and application
+SONA Executive role descriptions

-SONA EXECUTIVE
+NATIONAL SONA EXECUTIVE

 These are voluntary positions.
 Benefits of being on the SONA Executive include

-- Learn more about the Australian architecture profession
+- Learn more about the architecture profession.

-Exec voting opens | 6 October 2023
+SONA Exec voting opens | Closed

 SONA EXECUTIVE ROLES